AtlassianPS/AtlassianPS.github.io/docs/Contributing/our-guidelines.md

 ### Formatting

 All code must be properly formatted for a Pull Request (PR) to be merged.
-For examples of the formatting, take a look around the public functions of the projects.
+For examples of formatting, take a look around the public functions of the projects.

 If you are using VS Code, the project is already configured to help you with that.